mdpiper/knowledge/macos.md

 # macOS

-I'm still a Linux guy, but I'm warming to Macs.
+I'm still a Linux guy, but I'm warming to macOS.

 ## Find macOS version